GodsonJohn01/django-notebook/README.md

     Change the method to `DELETE` and send the request to delete the Snippet.

 14. Hurray!
-By now, you've worked with the API for a simple notebook using `Django REST Framework`!
+By now, you've worked with the API for a simple notebook using `Django REST Framework`

 <hr>